grumpyjames/limits_of_tda/README.md

 It is perfectly valid for a wholesale order to arrive that does not fill every extant order completely, or, conversely, contains more bread than is required.
-In the former case,

 Attempting to fairly allocate the bread is outside of the scope of this task; in order to test it, however, allocation will need to be _consistent_.

+Enable the appropriate tests (they are @Ignored with the message "Objective B") to help you develop and verify your implementation.

 N.B This one is significantly trickier.